 Microscope Calculations: Field of View, Depth of Field, Numerical Aperture

-In this video, we will explain key optical imaging formulas and how they help in designing your automated digital microscopy imaging application.
-We will cover selecting the right type of sensor as well as sensor size, magnification, microscopy field of view, pixel sizes, resolution, microscope depth of field, and numerical aperture for the automated microscopy instrument.
+Microscope calculations are specific to the imaging sensor and microscope objective selection, which also impacts the performance requirements of the sample XY motion and Z focusing motion.
+In the video below, we will explain key optical imaging formulas and how they help in designing your automated digital microscopy imaging applications.
+We will cover selecting the right type of sensor as well as sensor size, magnification, microscope field of view, pixel sizes, resolution, microscope depth of field, and numerical aperture for the automated microscopy instrument.

 Image Sensors